 We have a very detailed librarian assigned to local history and who has done an enormous amount of research for patrons on subjects of genealogy and local history.
 It seems like a good basis of material for a local history wiki.
 The question is whether to use a well-trafficked site like Wikipedia and risk the perils of mass-editing or to setup something closed off like PBwiki but would be mainly be gotten to through our own website.
-It could be linked to from Wikipedia, but I'm not sure if a user's interest would extend to the outside links, as opposed to the plus of it being 'right there'.

 Sub-Saharan Africa is the world's poorest region, and Mr. Wolfowitz has appropriately made it his top priority.
 On his first day on the job, he met with a large group of African ambassadors and advocates.
 His first trip as bank president was a swing through Burkina Faso, Nigeria, Rwanda and South Africa.
 He also recruited two African-born women vice presidents, a rarity at the bank.

 Submitted by GregS* on April 23, 2007 - 4:49pm